Beauregard Parish Jail: History

 The Hudson River Lumber Company donated a tract of land to the City of DeRidder for a courthouse and jail.
 The newly formed Beauregard Parish Police Jury, carved out of the old Imperial Calcasieu Parish, purchased the property and a building from the church.
 Stevens-Nelson of New Orleans designed a courthouse and jail.
 Falls City Construction Company was awarded the contract in September 1913.
 Both buildings were completed in 1915 at a cost of $168,000.

 Notoriety

 "J. J. Brevelle was a taxi driver who was murdered by his "fares" while taking them to a rural destination.
 Brevelle is buried in Woodlawn Cemetery.
 The two men who were found guilty of his murder were hanged in the old parish jail on March 9, 1928.
-Deputy Sheriff Gill was the hangman.
+Deputy Sheriff's Jim Crumpler and Gill were the hangmen.
 Joe Genna, age 25, was pronounced dead at 1:06 PM and Molton Brasseaux at 1:29 PM.
 Neither man was buried in Beauregard Parish."